-No. Our fault detection algorithm is super-efficient and uses metrics that are already captured by the agents in the normal course of their operation.
+No. Our fault detection algorithm is super-efficient and uses metrics that are already captured by the agent in the normal course of its operation.
 Each fault detection operation is just a few CPU instructions and operates in a few bytes of memory, which are reused.
 We could run fault detection tens of thousands of times per second and you’d never notice an increase in system load.

 Can agents fall behind?

-It’s possible for the TCP sniffer agent to fall behind in decoding network traffic.
+It’s possible for the agent to fall behind in decoding network traffic.
 If this happens, it harmlessly drops network packets and simply degrades to capture less data.
-We have spent a great deal of time and effort to ensure that our agents sniff TCP traffic as cheaply as possible and handle partial or corrupted data as well as possible.
+We have spent a great deal of time and effort to ensure that our agent decodes traffic as cheaply as possible and handles partial or corrupted data as well as possible.